 What do we do if the brother refuses to listen and refuses to repent?
 Jesus said, “if he will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’”
 There has been much written on the second step in public church discipline.
 Some suggest that the two or more witnesses be witness to the original trespass.
 Others believe that the two or more witnesses are there to witness the brothers as they confront the sin issue and to determine the attitude and responses of the two men involved in the confrontation.
 This step definitely takes the process out of the private arena into the public.
-It is a dramatic escalation of the process and is designed to bring public pressure on the bother to quit sinning and repent.
+It is a dramatic escalation of the process and is designed to bring public pressure on the bother to stop sinning and repent.

 With two or three witnesses, we are to go to the sinning brother.
 Who should these witnesses be?
 I don’t believe they have to be witnesses to the act of sin but are there to be witnesses to the confrontation.
-The witnesses should also be spiritual men who are well grounded in the word and who will not be tempted in the area of sin.
+The witnesses should also be spiritual men who are well grounded in the Word and who will not be tempted in the area of sin.
 They should also have a relationship with both parties.
 They are there to observe the process and to offer counsel to both the confronter and the person being confronted.
 Because these confrontations sometimes get emotional and fiery, the witnesses can also act as overseers to make sure that there is a spirit of gentleness.
-While the person who is confronting the bother in sin, the two or three witnesses are to help keep the goal of restoration in mind and to keep the conversation going in the right direction.
-The person being confronted sometimes tries to change the focus by obfuscating, attacking the person or persons who are confronting him, offering excuses for the continued behavior or outright denial of the charges.
+While the person who is confronting talks with the bother in sin, the two or three witnesses are to help keep the goal of restoration in mind and to keep the conversation going in the right direction.
+The person being confronted sometimes tries to change the focus by obfuscating, attacking the person (or persons) who are confronting him, offering excuses for the continued behavior or outright denial of the charges.
 The witnesses are to help both parties to remain calm, to keep the conversation focused on restoration, to make sure that the motivation of love of the brother is clearly communicated as the motive for the confrontation and to move the conversation towards a decision.